awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

          "Value": <Desired_Count>
        }
        ```
-   + `KeyFingerprint` \- The key fingerprint for AWS Marketplace issued licenses is `aws:294406891311:AWS/Marketplace:issuer-fingerprint`\.
-Using this key fingerprint will ensure that the license is issued by AWS Marketplace and not an unreliable entity\.
+   + `KeyFingerprint` – The key fingerprint for licenses issued by AWS Marketplace is `aws:294406891311:AWS/Marketplace:issuer-fingerprint`\.
+Using this key fingerprint ensures that the license is issued by AWS Marketplace and not by an unreliable entity\.
-   + `ProductSKU` \- Product ID generated on AWS Marketplace Management Portal in previous steps\.
+   + `ProductSKU` – The Product ID generated on AWS Marketplace Management Portal in previous steps\.

-   The following snippet is an example CheckoutLicense API call using the AWS CLI\.
+   The following snippet is an example of a call using the `CheckoutLicense` API operation using the AWS CLI\.

    ```
    aws license-manager checkout-license \